17 products

 We intend this to broadly be a single origin coffee, but future versions may also be blended.

-In milk: Classic milk chocolate & nutty notes, punchy.
+In milk - Dark chocolate & toffee.

 Version 14 is a banger - 25% Rwanda FW, 25% Peru AW, 50% Brazil Nat.
 Medium to Heavy Roaster influence - solid milk espresso choice but great across all purposes.